 A 9-hole relief course was added, opening in September 1936.
 The 9 par 3 holes were again designed by Sandy Herd & Bert Pearson.
 It is believed these additional holes closed during the second world war.

-Images below - (left) Part of the original, hand drawn layout of the 9- hole course, from 1929. (center) The opening tee shot from the first match at Haste Hill , following the extension to 18 holes in 1932. (right) A photo of the 4th hole in 2016, before the foliage to the left of the ditch was dramatically reduced.
+Images below - (left) Part of the original, hand drawn layout of the 9- hole course, from 1929. (centre) The opening tee shot from the first match at Haste Hill , following the extension to 18 holes in 1932. (right) A photo of the 4th hole in 2016, before the foliage to the left of the ditch was dramatically reduced.